-What are the types of Phishing attack?
+What are the types of Phishing attacks?

 This perhaps is the most common form of Phishing Attacks.
 E-mails are exchanged in volumes.
 In this digital age, if there is anything that needs to be communicated, from a business proposal to a new product in the market, e-mail is the preferred choice of communication.
 The attackers take advantage of the popularity of e-mails.
 They will, very smartly, draft an e-mail and include hyperlinks that are malicious.
 Think of this, you receive an e-mail entailing a brand-new feature about a certain business application you use.
-The e-mail looks normal.
-With the brand logo, brand tag line, etc. You wouldn’t think twice before clicking on the hyperlink to fill in your basic details to avail the new feature.
+The e-mail looks normal with the brand logo, brand tag line, etc. You wouldn’t think twice before clicking on the hyperlink to fill in your basic details to avail the new feature.
 There!
-The minute you click on the link, a malware gets delivered straight into your system.
+The minute you click on the link, malware gets delivered straight into your system.

-As a result, credentials may get stolen, customer database may get exposed or modified, or attackers may gain absolute control over your organization’s security network.
+As a result, credentials may get stolen, the customer database may get exposed or modified, or attackers may gain absolute control over your organization’s security network.

 Voice Phishing or Vishing:

 You receive a call from Mr. X, personnel from the IT department of your organization.
 He requests you to share the credentials of your device and other critical business applications for audit purposes.
 You give away the credentials to Mr. X. and why wouldn’t you?
 The voice sounded familiar, you know Mr. X in the IT department, and you are aware of the audit protocols of your organization.
 Well, the next thing you know, your account was breached!
 This is essentially how voice phishing or vishing happens.
-The attacker pretends to be someone from your bank, IT department, healthcare provider, etc. and lurks you into giving out vital information.
+The attacker pretends to be someone from your bank, IT department, healthcare provider, etc., and lurks you into giving out vital information.

 You are most likely to successfully identify a phishing email when you receive it from a suspicious or unknown source.
 But you may never be suspicious of an email that you receive from a legit or known URL.
 For instance, you may receive a spoofed email from your own organization’s domain.
 Attackers use a technique called “domain spoofing’’ for their phishing attack.
 In simple sense, someone can forge your signature on a cheque and steal funds from your account, similarly, a cyber-attacker will forge your organization’s domain and make it look as real as possible.
 Most often, it is the phishing e-mails from a spoofed domain are the ones that go unnoticed.

 Whaling attack could prove to be the most expensive cyber attack.
-Here the target group is high profile; the C-level executives, key employees, etc. who possess valuable business information, trade secrets, patents, etc. A decorated toy company, Mattel, almost lost as a result of whaling attack after a top finance executive received an email requesting a money transfer from a fraudster impersonating the new CEO.
+Here the target group is high profile; the C-level executives, key employees, etc. who possess valuable business information, trade secrets, patents, etc. A decorated toy company, Mattel, almost lost as a result of a whaling attack after a top finance executive received an email requesting a money transfer from a fraudster impersonating the new CEO.

 The above-mentioned are just a few common ones among the plenty of Phishing Attacks.
 It is evident how a Phishing Attack can create havoc with an organization, forcing us to address a critical question.

-How to prevent Phishing Attack?
+How to Prevent Phishing Attacks?